 In a dark and dreary death-row cell block of a women's prison in South Carolina, a deranged female serial killer named Tara reads to her impending executioner three horror stories based on the 'voices' that compelled her to write during her years on death row.
 In "Watery Grave" a young woman is plagued by constant nightmares of her two missing children whom were reputed to have been drowned.
 In "White Trash Love Story" an abused, trailer-trash wife decides to get back at her abusive husband by using witchcraft, which doesn't go as planned.
 In "Big Rhonda" an outlaw motorcycle gang shows it's newest member a blood-oath ritual for one of their long-dead members.
-But the bikers don't see their newest addition for what he is, but the undead Rhonda does!
-Written by
+But the bikers don't see their newest addition for what he is, but the undead Rhonda does.

 Once Inside You'll Pray For the Chair!